Function input and output

 Anchor link to section titled "Generating the latest schema"If you're using an unstable API version, then the GraphQL schema might have changed since you created the function or last generated the schema.
 If you change your target API version, then the Function API schema might have changed between versions.

-To generate the latest GraphQL schema for your function, use the generate schema
+To generate the latest GraphQL schema for your function, use the function schema

 command.
-This command outputs the latest schema based on your function's API type and version to stdout.
-Yuo can save the output to a file or pipe it into a code generation tool.
+This command outputs the latest schema based on your function's API type and version to the schema.graphql

 Limitations